abwood/devlog/PBR.md

 ```

 ## Adding Image-Based Lighting
 The technique for Image-Based Lighting (IBL) is largely based off of the [SIGGRAPH 2013 course notes](https://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf) by Brian Karis at Epic Games.
 An approachable supplemental overview can also be found at [learnopengl.com](https://learnopengl.com/PBR/IBL/Diffuse-irradiance).
 There are several different alternative approaches to IBL available depending on your target hardware and runtime criteria.
 Emmett Lalish from Google developed a novel approach to IBL in three.js that is fast enough to be computed on the fly at runtime.
-Cesium.js also has an implementation that encodes the environment maps into an octahedron, which can be unrolled into a 2D texture (this technique is known as oct-encoding).
-Again, I just stuck with what I had originally written years ago and is well documented online.
-The approach I used is energy conserving thanks to the excellent summary presented by [Bruno Opsenica](https://bruop.github.io/ibl/#single_scattering_results).
+Cesium.js also has (or experimented with) an implementation that encodes the environment maps into an octahedron, which can be unrolled into a 2D texture (this technique is known as oct-encoding).
+I just stuck with what I had originally written years ago and is well documented online.
+The approach I use is energy conserving thanks to the excellent summary presented by [Bruno Opsenica](https://bruop.github.io/ibl/#single_scattering_results).

-First I'll present how surface light contributes are calculated for both the diffuse BRDF and the specular BRDF.
+First I'll present how surface light contributions are calculated for both the irradiance and the specular BRDF.

 ```GLSL
 // IBL Irradiance represents the average lighting from any direction.